 How to Measure Conveyor Belt Speed with Encoders

 Rotary encoders are commonly used to measure belt speed in conveyor applications including synchronizing conveyors to pick-and-place operations and synchronizing the operation of multiple conveyor belts to one another.
-Rotary encoders are also used to track linear distance of an item travelling on a conveyor after a checkweigher or x-ray so that it can be removed from the line by a rejecting mechanism.
+Rotary encoders are also used to track linear distance of an item traveling on a conveyor after a check-weigher or x-ray so that it can be removed from the line by a rejecting mechanism.

 There are three methods for measuring the speed of a conveyor belt: